turbobabr/Sketch-Plugins-Cookbook/README.md

 I will be posting daily updates in my twitter.
 Follow me [@turbobabr](https://twitter.com/turbobabr) to stay tuned.

-> NOTE: All the samples tested against Sketch 51
+> NOTE: All the samples are tested against Sketch 51

 ## #20 Converting SVG Path Commands to Sketch Vector Shapes